0xprinc/checks-while-hacks/README.md

 18. There is no guarantee for no revert of the transaction that is made to get the symbol, decimals for ERC20 if it is not inheriting the `IERC20Metadata.sol`, and tokenURI for ERC721 if it is not inheriting the `IERC721Metadata.sol`
 19. Consider supporting old NFTs and tokens before the ERC20 and ERC721 standard arrived.
 For example ERC20: WETH , ERC721: CryptoPunks, EtherRocks
 20. Solidity version 0.8.13 & 0.8.14 have a security vulnerability related to assembly blocks that write to memory, which are present in ERC20Plugins contract.
 The issue is fixed in version 0.8.15 and is explained [here](https://soliditylang.org/blog/2022/06/15/solidity-0.8.15-release-announcement/).
 21. The optimization done by making the functions payable(so no opcode is written to check whether the transaction has any value) also need a withdraw function other wise funds will be stuck.
 There are implementations of functions in @openzeppelin that are payable but not supposed to paid any value.
-Such as `ERC721AUpgradeable`, `ERC1967Proxy`, `BeaconProxy` etc.
+Such as `ERC721AUpgradeable`, `ERC1967Proxy`, `BeaconProxy` etc. This can be mitigated using a check `require(msg.value==0)`
 22. `WETH` contracts differ on different chains: transferFrom will work without allowance on Ethereum chain if the sender is an address that executes the function.
 But it will revert on some other chains like polygon due to the fact that they always subtract the allowance